tnballo/notebook/reverse_engineering/alien_book_peals.md

 * DLL files, like EXE files, use the PE format.
 Despite being used very differently, they have essentially identical makeup.
 The only "physical" difference is a single flag in the header indicating which of the two the file should treated as, and the fact the DLLs will have more exports than imports. (pg.
 146).

-* Mutexes (synchronization primitives for concurrent access to shared resources) often use hard coded names in order to appear consistent to threads accessing them, which may not communicate otherwise.
+* **Mutexes** (synchronization primitives for concurrent access to shared resources) often use hard coded names in order to appear consistent to threads accessing them, which may not communicate otherwise.
 This makes them a reliable host-based indicator.
 Additionally malware may attempt to access an existing mutex by name, before creating it, to test that it's the only instance running on it's host (pg.
 152).

 * Malware might implement a Component Object Model (COM) server in order to inject code into other processes, especially through Browser Helper Objects (BHOs) for Internet Explorer.
-Neccessary imports: ```DllCanUnloadNow```, ```DllGetClassObject```, ```DllInstall```, ```DllRegisterServer```, and ```DllUnregistserServer```.
+Neccessary imports: ```DllCanUnloadNow```, ```DllGetClassObject```, ```DllInstall```, ```DllRegisterServer```, and ```DllUnregistserServer``` (pg.
+157).

-* The Native API, which bypasses the standard Windows API for syscalls, is often used in malware and almost never used in legitimate software.
+* The **Native API**, which bypasses the standard Windows API for syscalls, is often used in malware and almost never used in legitimate software (pg.
+160).

     * Flow of normal API Call: ```User App``` > ```Kernel32.dll``` > ```Ntdll.dll``` > ```Ntoskrnl.exe``` > ```Kernel Data Structures```